SwifterSwift/SwifterSwift/README.md

 "swifterSwift is making swift more swifty".mostCommonCharacter -> "i"

 // Returns CamelCase of string
-"Some variable name".camelCased -> "someVariableName"
+"Some variable nAme".camelCased -> "someVariableName"

 // Check if string is in valid email format "omaralbeik@gmail.com".isEmail -> true